Balanced vs Structured Literacy

 So which instructional approach is best?

-In summary, Balanced Literacy encourages eclecticism, rather than systematic, knowledge-based explicit-instruction is advocated, in keeping with a “dumbed-down” understanding of early reading as a social, rather than a cognitive process.
+In summary, Balanced Literacy encourages eclecticism, rather than systematic, knowledge-based explicit-instruction, in keeping with a “dumbed-down” understanding of early reading as a social, rather than a cognitive process.

 Believe me, I never thought I’d be writing an article comparing balanced and structured literacy.
 I believed in balanced literacy with all of my heart.
 I became very angry when I read articles that slammed balanced literacy.
 The articles said I wasn’t teaching phonics (I was).
 The articles said I was teaching guessing (I felt that I was teaching my students to be strategic).
 The articles said I should be doing more explicit instruction (I felt that my mini-lessons served that purpose just as well as a 30-minute whole class lesson that would likely bore half my class).
 The articles criticized my lack of a structured curriculum (I felt that I knew my students much better than a scripted curriculum any day).
 The articles said balanced literacy didn’t work.
 I had plenty of anecdotal evidence that it did.